 North Ridge Loop Route, Class 2 by Livingston Douglas

-From the 7,780-foot connecting saddle with Peak 8150, scramble SE then S along the ridge crest to the summit of Peak 8082.
+From the 7,780-foot connecting saddle with Peak 8150, scramble southeast then south along the ridge crest to the summit of Peak 8082.
 The terrain here is easy open scrub with a talus/scree base.
 The summit of Peak 8082 is characterized by open scrub with protruding talus mixed in.
 No summit cairn or evidence of previous ascent.

-Same as for the North Ridge Route.
-This is the final leg of a loop route that begins and ends on King Mountain Road at the base of the West Ridge of Peak 8150.
+Same as for the north ridge.
+This is the final leg of a loop route that begins and ends on King Mountain Road at the base of the west ridge of Peak 8150.

-From the summit, descend S on the angled face, cross a high gully, and continue S to reach a shoulder heading R/W. This high traverse across the Southwest Face is on relatively stable tundra, albeit angled and a bit tedious.
-Once on the shoulder, follow it down easy field grass as it curls R/W down to a minor saddle.
+From the summit, descend south on the angled face, cross a high gully, and continue south to reach a shoulder heading right/west.
+This high traverse across the southwest face is on relatively stable tundra, albeit angled and a bit tedious.
+Once on the shoulder, follow it down easy field grass as it curls right/west down to a minor saddle.
 You will find a decent elk trail on the shoulder as you near the saddle.
-The saddle has an old 2-track jeep road crossing it and heading NW then W down to the base of the Southwest Face in a massive gulch that comes up from the mouth of the canyon.
+The saddle has an old 2-track jeep road crossing it and heading northwest then west down to the base of the southwest face in a massive gulch that comes up from the mouth of the canyon.

-Hike down the steep, 2-track road to reach a better jeep road in the center of the large gulch at the base of the Southwest Face.
-Follow this jeep road SW then W as it descends all the way to King Mountain Road.
-Walk N along King Mountain Road to return to your parked vehicle at the side road at the base of the West Ridge of Peak 8150.
-Please be advised that a direct descent down the Southwest Face of Peak 8082 is not advised because the face is riddled with serious cliffs high on the face, in the 7,400-foot to 7,600-foot area.
+Hike down the steep, 2-track road to reach a better jeep road in the center of the large gulch at the base of the southwest face.
+Follow this jeep road southwest then west as it descends all the way to King Mountain Road.
+Walk north along King Mountain Road to return to your parked vehicle at the side road at the base of the west ridge of Peak 8150.
+Please be advised that a direct descent down the southwest face of Peak 8082 is not advised because the face is riddled with serious cliffs high on the face, in the 7,400-foot to 7,600-foot area.